phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 ### Getty

 There are two sets of each Getty vocabulary, the "explicit" set and the "full" set (Total Exports).
 With the "explicit" set, which is smaller, you will need  to configure Fuseki to use inference so that the data store can infer the missing triples.
-With the full set this is not needed, but in turn the data set is much larger so you may have difficulties loading it (I wouldn't try loading that through Fuseki, but it could work with [tdbloader](#tbdloader) as discussed here).
+With the full set this is not needed, but in turn the data set is much larger so you may have difficulties loading it (I wouldn't try loading that through Fuseki, but it could work with tdbloader (see [here](#off-line)).

 full set to download:
 http://vocab.getty.edu/doc/#Total_Exports